jdforrester/mediawiki-extensions-TemplateData/Specification.md

 This document specifies the structure that TemplateData blobs must follow.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
-For readability, these words do not appear in all uppercase letters in this specification.

 ## 2 Terminology